Council Fire

 • Processing of sold products — further manufacturing by your customers

-• Use of sold products — emissions from consumers using what you sell (enormous for automakers, appliance manufacturers, and fossil fuel companies)
+• Use of sold products — emissions from consumers using what you sell (massive for automakers and fossil fuel companies)

-• End-of-life treatment — disposal, recycling, or landfilling of sold products
+• End-of-life treatment — disposal, recycling, or landfilling of products

 • Downstream leased assets — emissions from assets you own but lease to others